facebookarchive/react-page/README.md

 ## React As A Blogging Engine:

-React is well suited to building dynamic, network-connected apps.
-But unlike other JavaScript frameworks, React (with `react-page`) can be used to build a static blog, Github documentation, or any other static site.
+React can power dynamic, network-connected apps.
+But with `react-page`, React can also be used to build a static blog, Github documentation, or any other static site.
 Because `react-page` uses server rendering, creating a static site is as easy as a single `wget` comand.

     node server.js